 About Citi Community Capital

 Citi Community Capital (“CCC”), the community development lending and investing group of Citi, offers the industry's most comprehensive affordable housing and community development financial products.
-From single-project transactions to portfolio-wide solutions, CCC combines unparalleled community development expertise with industry leading capital markets capabilities to offer financial solutions to preserve and build stronger communities.
+From single-project transactions to portfolio-wide solutions, CCC combines unparalleled expertise with industry-leading capital markets capabilities to offer financial solutions that build, renovate and preserve strong communities.
 Read more >

-It is our mission to be the preferred financial partner for affordable housing developers, non-profits and governmental entities that focus on community development.
-We provide our customers with a distinctive, remarkable experience based on world class responsiveness, customer service, creativity and superior execution.
-We accomplish this mission while delivering consistent and impactful CRA results, superior financial performance for Citi and a rewarding experience for our employees.
+It is CCC’s mission to be the preferred financial partner for affordable housing developers, non-profits and governmental entities that focus on community development.
+This is accomplished by providing customers with a distinctive, remarkable experience based on world class responsiveness, customer service, creativity and superior execution.
+This mission is accomplished while delivering consistent and impactful Community Reinvestment Act (“CRA”) results, superior financial performance for Citi and a rewarding experience for employees.

-Citi continued its reign as No. 1 in Affordable Housing Finance Magazine’s annual survey of affordable housing lenders for the sixth consecutive year, having provided over $3.2 billion of lending to finance affordable housing rental projects in 2014, more than any other institution.
-CCC's origination, structuring, asset and risk management staff across the country provides creative financing solutions designed to meet their clients' needs.
+Citi continues to reign as the #1 affordable housing lender according to Affordable Housing Finance Magazine, with $3-$5 billion of lending to finance affordable housing rental developments in each of the past several years.
+CCC's origination, structuring, underwriting, asset management and risk management staff across the country provides creative financing solutions designed to meet clients' needs.
 CCC helps community development financial institutions, real estate developers, national intermediaries and nonprofit organizations achieve their goals through a broad, integrated platform of debt and equity offerings.

 - Citi Community Capital closed a $42 million loan for Turner Multifamily Impact Fund (“TMIF”) to acquire Regency Pointe Apartments, a 599 unit apartment project in Forestville, MD.
 The 7 year fixed rate term loan was arranged through Freddie Mac’s Multifamily Loan Program.
 TMIF is a multi-investor equity fund focusing on preserving and enhancing naturally affordable multifamily housing properties.
 Regency Pointe is TMIF’s first property acquisition.